 Interpersonal Speaking Practice

-Find Someone Who – speaking conversation practice for novice on up
+Find Someone Who – speaking conversation practice for the novice on up

-– Students interview the whole class, small groups or one partner.
+– Students interview the whole class, in small groups, or with one partner.

-Question Cards – Spanish conversation speaking practice for novice on up
+Question Cards – Spanish conversation speaking practice for the novice on up – Question Card Post

 – Large cards can be posted around the room for gallery walk style speaking.